elucian/bee/syntax/structure.md

 ## Code block
 Statements can be contained in blocks of code.

+* begin    -- create unconditional local context
-* when     -- create multi-path selector using conditions
+* when     -- create multi-path conditional selector
 * cycle    -- create unconditional repetitive block of code
 * while    -- create conditional repetitive block of code
-* scan     -- create a block of cote to visit elements in a collection
+* scan     -- create visitor block for all elements in a collection
-* trial    -- create a block of code to handle exceptions
+* trial    -- create trial/error block of code to handle exceptions

 **notes:**

-* Each block of code start with a specific keyword;
+* Each block of code start with a specific keyword,
-* Block of code is ending with one of keywords: ("repeat", "ready", "next");
+* Each block of code is ending with a specific keyword and ";"
-* Block of code require ";" after the finalization keyword;

 ## Driver file